Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Results

 \subsubsection{Task-specific generator design ablation study}

-We evaluate the relevance of two generator design choices specific to the task of image generation: (i) the generator circuit ansatz specific to the image state encoding instead of a task-agnostic ansatz (see App.~\ref{sec:task_agnostic}), and (ii) the FRQI state representation over simple amplitude image encoding.
-Compared to the layers in the task-specific ansatz, the task-agnostic ansatz implements entanglement via fixed cyclic N2 controlled-NOT gates, while parameterization occurs only in single-qubit $z-y-z$ rotation sequences.
+We evaluate the relevance of two generator design choices specific to the task of image generation: (i) the generator circuit ansatz specific to the image state encoding , and (ii) the FRQI state representation over simple amplitude image encoding.
+To isolate the role of task-specific inductive bias in the circuit (i), we compare our generator against a task-agnostic, hardware-efficient ansatz, similar to prior QGAN studies \cite{tsang_HybridQuantumClassical_2023}, as further defined in App.~\ref{sec:task_agnostic}.
+Unlike the proposed ansatz, this baseline does not distinguish address and color qubits and does not exploit the spatial structure induced by the image encoding.
 We perform an ablation study that compares the results of QGANs where these design choices are either implemented or omitted.
 All combinations use \num{16} layers, and are trained for \num{15000} iterations on the digits \textit{0}, \textit{1} and \textit{2}.
 Furthermore, the enhanced noise inputs (\num{3} modes) may improve even the amplitude encoding and task-agnostic ansatz combination, which most closely resembles the setup by \citet{tsang_HybridQuantumClassical_2023}.

 Figure~\ref{fig:ablation} shows the results, revealing the impact of the two design choices.
 The most pronounced difference in image quality arises from the ansatz choice.
 The task-agnostic ansatz (Fig.~\ref{fig:agno_circ_amp_enc}, \ref{fig:agno_circ_frqi_enc}) produces images with a vague glimpse of digits.
 Furthermore, this ansatz produces images of limited diversity, particularly omitting classes, such as digit \textit{2}.
 Formally, this corresponds to mode collapse, which limits QGANs with task-agnostic ansätze from scaling to more classes, as in previous works limited to at most three classes.
 The task-specific ansatz (Fig.~\ref{fig:spef_circ_amp_enc}, \ref{fig:spef_circ_frqi_enc}) clearly achieves what the task-agnostic one fails to model: spatial coherence and defined edges---two main properties of natural images \citep{simoncelli_NaturalImageStatistics_2001}.
 Hence, neighboring pixels exhibit similar colors, with edges clearly defined rather than being fuzzy.